Image: NASA/JPL/University of Arizona

 The coach clapped his hands again and said it was time for lunch.
 He never said anything without clapping his hands first.
 We all hiked back up to the clubhouse, where we had an assigned table where the team was supposed to eat together.

 They had a couple crates full of ham and cheese sandwiches in shrink-wrap, bananas, and bottles of either iced tea or water.
 I was behind a curly-haired kid who was on the blue jersey team.
 He looked at the guy passing out sandwiches and said, "I'm not supposed to eat ham."

 "Then get two bananas," the guy said.

 The kid rolled his eyes and went to the banana crate.
 I took a sandwich.
 When I got to the banana crate, I felt sorry for the kid who couldn't eat ham.
 Most of the bananas were only kind of yellow, as in, they were mostly brown.
-I hovered over them, trying to pick out one that was at least sixty-percent normal looking when Monty came over and said, "You gonna take one or just stare at them all day?"
+I hovered over them, trying to pick out one at least 60-percent normal looking when Monty came over and said, "You gonna take one or just stare at them all day?"

 I didn't want to do either, but I grabbed one and sat down at the table.
 The kid next to me was already halfway through his sandwich.